Overview - 2020/2021

 ContactSchool of Tourism, Hospitality and Culinary Arts: 519-452-4289

 Through this progressive, interactive program, students will prepare for a career in hospitality management.
 Students will explore and learn about all the front of house and heart of house areas of a full service hotel or resort operation including: management practices, administration, rooms division and food and beverage services.
-Gain a thorough foundation of national and international markets, exceptional guest service, industry software applications, leadership, cultural diversity and proactive management skills.
-Network with industry professionals through guest speakers, hospitality events, industry related field trips and work experience to gain a competitive edge.
+Students will gain a thorough foundation of national and international markets, exceptional guest service, industry software applications, leadership, cultural diversity and proactive management skills.
+Students will have the opportunity to network with industry professionals through guest speakers, hospitality events, industry related field trips and extensive work experience.

 In order to be eligible for co-op, students must maintain a 2.0 GPA and be academically complete at the commencement of their co-op work term.